gbvbahia01/-Unique/README.md

 Create a JPA query to consult for unique fields.

 ##Using
-To use you annote your entities like:
+To use: annote your entities using @Unique like:
 ```
 @Entity
 @Table(name = "sub_category", schema = "products", uniqueConstraints = {